OPaL- OUTDOOR PLAY AND LEARNING

 Research shows that play contributes to children's physical and emotional health, wellbeing, approach to learning and enjoyment of school

-In addition to our play co-ordinators, a keen group of Year 6s have also volunteered to be OPaL Organisers - a vital role in helping get the project up and running.
+In addition to our play co-ordinator, a keen group of Year 6s have also volunteered to be OPaL Organisers - a vital role in helping get the project up and running.

 image